What You Need to Know About Relocating Your Small Business to the US.

 Anyone can incorporate most types of companies in the US.
 The US does not restrict who can own most types of US-based companies, so if you are a non-resident alien or a resident of a foreign country, you can own parts of or entire companies in the US.
 The US has two types of taxation for companies (pass through – as with a limited liability company (LLC) and double taxation – as with C Corporations), so it is important to consider the tax implications of the type of company you are forming in the US.
 An S-Corp is one type of business that can cause issues for foreigners.
 Non-resident aliens can’t own S-Corporations.

 A foreign company can also be the owner of a US company.
-It is relatively fast and easy to incorporate a company in the US and there are many services that can help you prepare the legal documents – some can even do it in minutes.
+It is relatively fast and easy to incorporate a company in the US and many services can help you prepare the legal documents – some can even do it in minutes.
 You may be required to appoint and pay for a “registered agent” to receive official government mail for your business.
 You’ll be able to open a business bank account which will make it easy to transact with customers.
 If you meet certain requirements, you may be able to open a business credit card as well.
 Every state has different rules about companies incorporated and doing business in their states – be sure to follow these local laws and seek out the help of experts who can help you remain in compliance with regulatory and tax return requirements.

 Pick the right location within the US for your business.